tobealive/docs/docs/concepts/structs/overview.md

 ### Mutable receivers

 By default, struct fields cannot be changed in methods, even if the field itself is marked as `mut`.
-The following code will not compile:
+The following code will not be compiled:

 ```v play
 struct Person {